skylight-hq/microconsulting-platform-proposal/README.md

 ### 3.1 Proposed cost

-Please see the email Excel attachment, "Microconsulting Services Marketplace Platform Cost Model," for a full breakdown and basis for the costs.
+Please see the email Excel attachment, “Microconsulting Services Marketplace Platform Cost Model,” for a full breakdown and basis for the costs.

 ### 3.2 Proposal validity period